 Europe’s largest marina

-Like the rest of the city of Antibes, the port has a long and rich history that goes back to ancient times.
+Like the rest of the city of Antibes, the harbor has a long and rich history dating back to ancient times.

-The port area, now known as Saint Roch, was originally a Greek city founded by the Phoenicians, from its birth an important strategic hub for navies and trade.
+The harbor area, now known as Saint Roch, was originally a Greek city founded by the Phoenicians and was an important strategic hub for fleets and trade from its inception.

-In the early 20th century, the port partly served as an ‘airport’ for seaplanes.
-The port also had a shipyard, which rebuilt Jacques Cousteau’s world-famous ship Calypso, among others.
-The development of the port we see today started in the 1970s, and in the period between 1980 and 1986 the marina was established.
+In the early 1900s, the harbor partially served as an ‘airport’ for seaplanes, and it also had a shipyard that, among other things, refitted Jacques Cousteau’s world-famous ship Calypso.
+The development into the harbor we see today began in the 1970s, and between 1980 and 1986, the marina was established.

-The port is full of contrasts that gather behind its 16th century bastion walls called ‘Les Remparts’, from small fishing boats to yachts and mega-yachts in the big million class.
-Some of the world’s largest and most lavish yachts have Port Vauban as their home port.
+It is a harbor full of contrasts, gathered behind its 16th-century bastion walls called ‘Les Remparts’, from small fishing boats to yachts and mega-yachts in the multi-million class.
+Some of the world’s largest and most luxurious yachts have Port Vauban as their home port.

-The port has a water area of approx. 62 acres, including a total quay length of 4,200 meters, and a total capacity of 1,650 berths.
-The harbor welcomes all kinds of boats, from local 4m fishing boats (“pointu”) to 165m pleasure boats.
+The harbor has a water area of about 62 hectares, including a total quay length of 4,200 meters and a total capacity of 1,650 berths.
+The harbor welcomes all kinds of boats, from local 4m fishing boats (‘pointu’) to 165m yachts.

 Since 1986, the famous “billionaire quay” or Quai Camille Rayon has been able to accommodate up to 18 superyachts (70 to 170 meters).